-Physical exams, x-rays, and other imaging tests (CT, MRI, PET, and/or bone scans) are often done every few months for the first couple of years following treatment, and then less often over time if there are no issues.
-If Ewing tumors come back, it is usually within the first 2 years after treatment, but they can sometimes come back even many years later, so continued follow-up visits are important.
+Physical exams, along with imaging tests (such as x-rays and CT, MRI, PET, and/or bone scans) are often done every 2 to 3 months for the first couple of years following treatment, and then less often over time if there are no issues.
+If Ewing tumors come back, it is usually within the first couple of years after treatment.
+But they can sometimes come back even many years later, so continued follow-up visits are important.

-Physical therapy and rehabilitation is typically a very important part of recovery after treatment, and your doctors and other health providers will continue to monitor your (child’s) progress as time goes on.
+Physical therapy and rehabilitation are typically a very important part of recovery after treatment, and your doctors and other health providers will continue to monitor your (child’s) progress as time goes on.

-Measurements of growth and blood tests may be done.
-The chemotherapy drug doxorubicin (Adriamycin) can affect the heart, so tests to measure heart function (such as echocardiograms) will probably be done as well.
+Blood tests and other tests might be done as well.
+For example, the chemotherapy drug doxorubicin (Adriamycin) can affect the heart, so tests to measure heart function (such as echocardiograms) will probably be done as well.